Michael Wittmann: Normandy

 At approximately 09:00, Wittmann's Tiger emerged from cover onto the main road, Route Nationale 175, and engaged the rearmost British tanks positioned on Point 213, destroying them.

-Wittmann then moved towards Villers-Bocage, engaging several transport vehicles parked along the roadside; the carriers burst into flames as their fuel tanks were ruptured by machine gun and high explosive fire.
+Wittmann then moved towards Villers-Bocage, shooting several unarmed transport vehicles parked along the roadside.
+The carriers burst into flames as their fuel tanks were ruptured by machine gun and high explosive fire.
 Moving into the eastern end of the town, he engaged several light tanks, followed by medium tanks.

 Alerted to Wittmann's actions, light tanks in the middle of the town quickly got off the road, while medium tanks were brought forward.
-Wittmann, meanwhile, had destroyed another British tank, two artillery observation post (OP) tanks, followed by a scout car and a half-track.
+Wittmann, meanwhile, had destroyed another British tank and two artillery observation post (OP) tanks, followed by a scout car and a half-track.

-Accounts differ as to what happened next.
+Accounts differ slightly as to what happened next.
 Historians record that, after destroying the OP tanks, Wittmann duelled briefly without success with a Sherman Firefly before withdrawing.
 His Tiger is then reported to have continued eastwards to the outskirts of the town before being disabled by an anti-tank gun.
 However, Wittmann said his tank was disabled by an anti-tank gun in the town centre.

-In less than 15 minutes, 13 or 14 tanks, two anti-tank guns, and 13 to 15 transport vehicles had been destroyed by Heavy SS-Panzer Battalion 101, the majority attributed to Wittmann.
+In less than 15 minutes, 13 or 14 tanks, two anti-tank guns, and 13 to 15 transport vehicles had been destroyed by Heavy SS-Panzer Battalion 101, the majority or all attributed to Wittmann.
 He played no further role in the Battle of Villers-Bocage.
 For his actions during the battle, Wittmann was promoted to SS-Hauptsturmführer, and awarded the Knight's Cross of the Iron Cross with Oak Leaves and Swords.

 The German propaganda machine swiftly credited Wittmann, by then a household name in Germany, with all the British tanks destroyed at Villers-Bocage.
 He recorded a radio message on the evening of 13 June, describing the battle and claiming that later counter-attacks had destroyed a British armoured regiment and an infantry battalion.
 Doctored images were produced; three joined-together photographs, published in the German army magazine Signal, gave a false impression of the scale of destruction in the town.

 The propaganda campaign was given credence in Germany and abroad, leaving the British convinced that the Battle of Villers-Bocage had been a disaster.
 In fact, its results were less clear-cut.
 The Waffen-SS may have fought with distinction during the Battle of Kursk but could not match the army's success, hence Sepp Dietrich's attempts to manufacture a hero out of Wittmann.